MrWeeb0/ORION-Career-Insight-Reddit/README.md

-# Engineering Career Insights Scraper
+# Career Insights Scraper

-A Python tool that scrapes Reddit's r/AskEngineers subreddit for career-related discussions and generates beautifully formatted documents for engineering students.
+A flexible Python tool that scrapes Reddit for career-related discussions and generates beautifully formatted documents for students and professionals.
+Support for any subreddit!

 ## 🎯 Goal

-Provide real-world career guidance and insights for engineering students by aggregating discussions, salary expectations, and work-life balance perspectives from practicing engineers.
+Provide real-world career guidance and insights by aggregating discussions, salary expectations, and work-life balance perspectives from Reddit communities.

 ## ✨ Features

+- **Flexible Multi-Subreddit Support**: Scrape any subreddit for career insights
-- **Reddit API Scraping**: Fetches career-related posts from r/AskEngineers with proper rate limiting
+- **Reddit API Scraping**: Fetches career-related posts with proper rate limiting
 - **Smart Categorization**: Organizes posts into 5 thematic chapters:
-  1. The Transition (Student to Engineer)
+  1. The Transition (Student/Entry-Level)
   2. Expectations vs. Reality
   3. Career Strategy & Growth
   4. Workplace Dynamics & Ethics